dottedmag/dottedmag.net/src/blog/libvirt-14-pcie-devices.md

   in virtualized environment.

-The designers of PCIe has recognized this limitation and stipulated that any PCIe hardware must be functional if I/O port request was not fulfilled.
+The designers of PCIe has recognized this limitation and stipulated that any PCIe hardware must still be functional if its I/O port request is not fulfilled.

 ## QEMU